 Forgot something on the bus?

-Allow space to maintain physical distancing from each other and the driver.
+When possible, allow space to maintain physical distancing from each other and the driver.
 If the bus is too crowded, wait for the next one.

 Do not touch any surfaces in the bus shelter while you wait for the bus.

 Maintain a 2-metre distance from others while waiting for the bus.

 Allow passengers to exit the bus before you enter.

 Keep and use an alcohol based hand sanitizer to clean your hands before and after entering the bus.

 Avoid touching your mouth, eyes or nose.

 Consider changing your commute time to less busy times.